 My subconscious dredged up and started dwelling on the memory of another short-timer.
 Killer was an aviation electrician in my department crushed by a falling ten-ton hatch a few months earlier.
 At the time of the accident, he only had four days left before the end of a six-year tour of duty.

-The grating persistence of that memory added an extra layer of anxiety on top of my gloom.
+I was one of the first on the scene.
+The persistence of that horrific memory added an extra layer of anxiety on top of my gloom.

-A short time later the M.A.A.’s came again.
-They led the detainees ashore and marched us across the base to a small building.
+A short time later the M.A.A.’s rounded up the detainees.
+They led us ashore and marched us across the base to a small building.
 Once inside, we were ushered one at a time into an interrogation room.
-When it was my turn, I sat at a table in front of two men wearing civilian clothes and the practiced, icy façades of professional lawmen.
-On the table was an open, small, screw-top jar with some black goo inside.
+When it was my turn, I sat at a table in front of two men wearing civilian clothes and the practiced, icy demeanor of professional lawmen.
+On the table was a small, open, screw-top jar with some black goo inside.

 Only one of the men spoke to me.
 He asked me about my jobs and duty stations.
 I told him.